This post may contain affiliate links. Please see my disclosure policy for more details.

 Deloraine to Launceston: 40 min (53km)

-Launceston Batman Bridge Luncheon Cruise: Cruise into Cataract Gorge and along Tamar River to Batman Bridge on this 4-hour trip that includes commentary, morning tea and a light lunch.
+Launceston Batman Bridge Luncheon Cruise (from $135): Cruise into Cataract Gorge and along Tamar River to Batman Bridge on this 4-hour trip that includes commentary, morning tea and a light lunch.

 Arthouse Hostel: This backpacker hostel in a grand heritage mansion has dorms as well as budget single rooms, doubles and triples.
 There’s free Wi-Fi, a shared kitchen and it’s only a 23-minute walk to Cataract Gorge Reserve and City Park.